AIOZNetwork/aioz-w3s-s3-docs/javascript-v3/javascript-v3.md

 # Getting Started

-In this tutorial, we'll guide you through the fundamental steps of interacting with AIOZ W3S using AWS S3 SDK for Javascript.
+In this tutorial, we'll guide you through the fundamental steps of interacting with AIOZ W3S using AWS S3 SDK for Javascript V3.
 Let's get started!

 ## 1. Install the Dependencies